ShariarShuvo1/bracu-usis-scraping/README.md

 - Your Building and floor number (Does not work with RS)
 - This code will work even if you can not enter the server using browser (Most of the time)

 **NOTE:** There might be still some bugs in the code.
 So feel free to point them out.
-I will add some new features like Exam date, Lab class day, age, birth date,class time counter and probably GUI :) etc soon.
+I will add some new features like Exam date, Lab class day, age, birth date,class time counter  etc soon.
 So keep checking for update.
 FN: And I will also try to make the code shorter and more efficient.